Installation

 Windows

 For convenience, the pre-built binaries for Windows contain both the graphical and command-line interface executables.
 To start the COLMAP GUI, you can simply double-click the COLMAP.bat batch script or alternatively run it from the Windows command shell or Powershell.
 The command-line interface is also accessible through this batch script, which automatically sets the necessary library paths.
 To list the available COLMAP commands, run COLMAP.bat -h in the command shell cmd.exe or in Powershell.
+The first time you run COLMAP, Windows defender may prompt you with a security warning, because the binaries are not officially signed.
+The provided COLMAP binaries are automatically built from GitHub Actions CI machines.
+If you do not trust them, you can build from source as described below.

 Mac

 The pre-built application package for Mac contains both the GUI and command-line version of COLMAP.
-To open the GUI, simply open the application and note that COLMAP is shipped as an unsigned application, i.e., when your first open the application, you have to right-click the application and select Open and then accept to trust the application.
+To open the GUI, simply open the application.
+Note that COLMAP is shipped as an unsigned application, i.e., when your first open the application, you have to right-click the application and select Open and then accept to trust the application.
 In the future, you can then simply double-click the application to open COLMAP.
 The command-line interface is accessible by running the packaged binary COLMAP.app/Contents/MacOS/colmap.
 To list the available COLMAP commands, run COLMAP.app/Contents/MacOS/colmap -h.

 Build from Source